 |Tests for:||Herpes Simplex Virus types 1 and 2|

 |Accuracy:||CLIA approved and CAP-accredited labs are used, and

 sample collection kits are manufactured in an ISO 13485 accredited facility.

 LetsGetChecked offers one of the few at-home options to test for two herpes simplex viruses: HSV-1, most often associated with oral herpes, and HSV-2, generally associated with genital herpes.
 This comprehensive approach, combined with their quick results, makes the Herpes Test from LetsGetChecked our pick for the best overall at-home herpes test.

-The test kit provides everything you need to collect a small sample of blood at home and send it to a lab to be analyzed.
+The test kit provides everything you need to collect a small sample of blood at home, place it into a tube, and send it back to a CLIA-approved lab to be analyzed.

 Best for Discreet Shipping